 Compare prices at 4 resellers Pros: Stable, stiff, relatively little tip rocker

-Cons: Tips dive in soft snow, stiff
+Cons: Tips dive in soft snow, unforgiving

 Our Analysis and Test Results

 The Blizzard Bonafide is a burly ski that is well suited for firmer snow conditions.
 While it is 98mm underfoot, it skied more like the Rossignol Experience 88 TI than the similar wasted Dynastar Legend x 96 or the Volkl Mantra M5.